New Market Study: "IP Multimedia Subsystem (IMS) Solutions and Market Opportunities"

-New Software research report from MindCommerce is now available from Fast Market Research
+Recently published research from MindCommerce, "IP Multimedia Subsystem (IMS) Solutions and Market Opportunities", is now available at Fast Market Research

 IMS provides a framework from which to provide the best of both worlds: Legacy telephony like control, quality of service, and survivability while maintaining flexibility and richness of application creation and deployment.